AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/managing-players-registration/assigning-channels.md

 Follow the steps below to assign a channel to a display:

-1. Navigate to Screens Services Provider and select Displays option under Project from the left navigation bar.
+1. Navigate to Screens Services Provider and select **Displays** from the left navigation panel.

 1. Select the display, such as ChannelFoodDisplay from the list and click on Assign channel to assign a channel to the display.